idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/rb_pod_surrogate.md

 !listing surrogates/pod_rb/2d_multireg/trainer.i block=Distributions

 As a next step, the underlying distributions are sampled to create parameter combinations.
-This done using a LatinHypercubeSampler.md] defined in the  `Samplers` block.
+This is done using a [LatinHypercubeSampler.md] defined in the  `Samplers` block.
 It is visible that 100 samples are prepared, meaning that 100 snapshots will be collected for the generation of the surrogates.

 !listing surrogates/pod_rb/2d_multireg/trainer.i block=Samplers

-To be able to create the reduced operators for the surrogate model, a custom `MultiApp`, [PODFullSolveMultiApp.md] has been created.
+To be able to create the reduced operators for the surrogate model, a custom `MultiApp`, [PODFullSolveMultiApp.md], has been created.
 This object is responsible for executing sub-problems using different combinations of parameter values provided by the sampler.
 The secondary function of this object is to create the action of the full-order operators on the basis functions of the reduced subspace.
 Therefore, this object has to be executed